getgauge/docs.gauge.org/using.rst

 If individual scenarios have no dependencies that prevent them from being run in any order, turn on parallel test execution with the |ute_parallel| toggle button on the toolbar.

-If you want to use the parallel run of Gauge please refer the :ref:`command line parallel execution <parallel_execution>`.
+If you want to use the parallel run of Gauge refer the :ref:`command line parallel execution <parallel_execution>`.

 Test results
 """"""""""""